Bilinear CNNs for Fine-grained Visual Recognition: Image Classification Experiments

-\textbf{VLAD with CNN features (VLAD-CNN)} Similar to \dcnn, this approach builds VLAD descriptors on CNN filter banks responses.
-Keeping the setting identical to \dcnn, we pass the input image resized to 448$\times$448 pixels through the network and aggregate the features obtained from the CNN activations by VLAD pooling with 64 cluster centers.
-As direct fine-tuning the model is difficult due to the non-differentiability of hard assignment, we report the fine-tuning results based on the VLAD representation constructed using features extracted from fine-tuned \rcnn model.
-Identical to the FV-CNN models, we consider the VLAD-CNN models built on the VGG-M and VGG-D networks truncated at \emph{relu5} and \emph{relu5\_3} layers respectively.
+\textbf{VLAD/NetVLAD with CNNs.} Similar to FV, this approach builds VLAD descriptors on CNN filter banks responses.
+We resize the image to 448$\times$448 pixels before passing it through the network and aggregate the features obtained from the CNN using VLAD/NetVLAD pooling with 64 cluster centers.
+Identical to the FV models, we consider VLAD models with VGG-M and VGG-D networks truncated at \emph{relu5} and \emph{relu5\_3} layers respectively.

-\textbf{End-to-end texture models with CNN features} These models approximate classical texture representations as described in Sect.~\ref{s:approximation}.
-These encodings are denoted as \netbovw, \netvlad, and \netfv for approximations of BoVW, VLAD and Fisher vector respectively.
-Identical to the setting in \dcnn, the size of the input image is 448$\times$448 and an encoding layer with 64 components is used for \netvlad and \netfv representations, while a layer with 4096 components is used for the \netbovw representation.
-Some differences from the NetVLAD experiments in~\cite{Arandjelovic16} include: (1) we use the \emph{relu5}-layer features instead of \emph{conv5}-layer features and (2) we do not $\ell_2$-normalize the features.
-We found that normalization leads to a drop in performance in our experiments.
+\textbf{BoVW/NetBoVW with CNNs.} For BoVW we construct a vocabulary of 4096 words using k-means on top of the CNN features.
+For NetBoVW we use a 4096-way \texttt{softmax} layer as an approximation to the hard assignment.
+We use the same setting as FV and VLAD for feature extraction.